What to Tell Your Adult Children About Preventing AMD

 I also want my children to live healthy balanced lives.
 This is what I suggest they don’t do.

-1. Do not obsess about getting macular degeneration.
+1. Do not obsess over getting macular degeneration

-In my experience, those diets fail and I usually regain more weight than I Iost.
+In my experience, those diets fail, and I usually regain more weight than I lost.

 Your lives are busy.
 Find an activity you like to do.
-It’s okay to fit in ten-minute workouts.
+It’s okay to fit in 10-minute workouts.

 I would love to hear what others in our macular degeneration community are telling their children.
 Leave a comment below.